Written By Namrata Sengupta

 Covered entities under HIPAA who transmit any of the above transactions electronically must use an ASC X12N standard form or the NCPDP for specified pharmacy transactions.

-Healthcare Clearinghouses: These are agencies that receive non-standardized data from another entity and transforms them into the relevant standardized format.
+Healthcare Clearinghouses: These are agencies that receive non-standardized data from another entity and transform them into the relevant standardized format.
 The reverse is also true.
 Clearinghouse functions typically include billing services, community health management information services, and repricing functions.
 Healthcare clearinghouses become covered entities if they handle PHI.

 Business Associates: A business associate is an individual or an organization that is not on the salary roll of a covered entity, but performs certain functions for a covered entity.
 An agency helping a healthcare provider to gain accreditation, for example.
 A business associate becomes a covered entity only if the services they provide expose them to any PHI item.
-In such a situation, the covered entity needs to include non-disclosure clauses in their contract with the business associate.
+In such a situation, the covered entity needs to include non-disclosure clauses in its contract with the business associate.

 The basic principle guiding the HIPAA Privacy Rule is to enable an individual to have control over the use and disclosure of PHI by a covered entity.
 A covered entity may disclose or use information not covered under PHI.